Understanding WordPress Multisite Structures

 -

-- Site Address (URL): The domain or subdomain for the new site (e.g.,
+- Site Address (URL): The subdirectory path for the new site (e.g.,

 - Admin Email: An email address for the site's administrator.

-- Site Address (URL): The domain or subdomain for the new site (e.g.,
+- Site Address (URL): The subdirectory path for the new site (e.g.,

 -